Bo Watson: Committees/Community Outreach

 In January 2017 Watson became chairman of the Senate Finance, Ways and Means Committee.
 He is chairman of the Senate Rules Committee, Chairman of the Joint Committee on Pensions and Insurance, member of the Senate Health and Welfare Committee, the Senate Commerce and Labor Committee and the Fiscal Review Committee.

 Watson is a past board member of the Baylor School Alumni Association and is a past member on the Baylor School Board of Trustees.
 He has been involved in the Junior Achievement program at Orchard Knob Elementary School and Habitat for Humanity.
 Watson is an American Heart Association Volunteer and a past board member of the Wesley Center at UTC.
 He is also a past board member of the American Cancer Society Relay for Life and a past board member of the University of Tennessee National Alumni Association.

+Personal life

+He is married to Nicole (née Osborne) Watson, an attorney.
+He has one son.